benmatselby/sublime-phpcs/README.md

 - `php_cs_fixer_show_quick_panel` – Do you want the quick panel to display on execution?
 - `php_cs_fixer_executable_path` – The path to the php-cs-fixer application.
 - `php_cs_fixer_additional_args` – This is the extra information you want to pass to the php-cs-fixer command.
 For example which “fixers” you want to run
+  - You're likely to want to define `"--cache-file": "${project_path}/php-cs-fixer.cache"`, or equivalent for your project.

 ### PHP Code Beautifier